Exclusive - Samsung talks to BlackBerry about $7.5 billion buyout: source

 BlackBerry announced a high-profile security partnership with Samsung in November.
 The partnership will wed BlackBerry's security platform with the South Korean company's own security software for its Galaxy devices.

-(Reporting by Jennifer Ablan and Liana Baker in New York, additional reporting by Alastair Sharp and Allison Martell in Toronto and Randall Palmer in Ottawa, Editing by Soyoung Kim and Christian Plumb)
+(Additional reporting by Vincent Lee in SEOUL, Alastair Sharp and Allison Martell in TORONTO and Randall Palmer in OTTAWA, Editing by Soyoung Kim and Christian Plumb)